 Pursuant to § 13(3)(1) in connection with § 22(2) of the Austrian Corporate Income Tax Act, private foundations (Privatstiftungen) pursuant to the Austrian Private Foundations Act (Privatstiftungsgesetz) fulfilling the prerequisites contained in § 13(3) and (6) of the Austrian Corporate Income Tax Act and holding the Notes as non-business assets are subject to interim taxation at a rate of 25% on interest income, income from realised increases in value and income from derivatives (inter alia, if the latter are in the form of securities).
 Pursuant to the Austrian tax authorities' view, the acquisition costs must not include ancillary acquisition costs.
-Expenses having a direct economic nexus to income in the sense of § 27(1) of the Austrian Income Tax Act such as bank charges and custody fees must generally not be deducted (§ 12(2) of the Austrian Corporate Income Tax Act).
-Interim tax does generally not fall due insofar as distributions subject to withholding tax are made to beneficiaries in the same tax period.
-In case of investment income from the Notes with an Austrian nexus (as described above), the income is in general subject to withholding tax at a flat rate of 27.5%.
-However, a 25% rate may pursuant to § 93(1a) of the Austrian Income Tax Act be applied by the withholding agent, if the debtor of the withholding tax is a private foundation.
+Expenses such as bank charges and custody fees must not be deducted (§ 12(2) of the Austrian Corporate Income Tax Act).
+Interim tax is generally not triggered insofar as distributions subject to withholding tax are made to beneficiaries in the same tax period.
+Investment income from the Notes with an Austrian nexus is in general subject to withholding tax at a flat rate of 27.5%.
+However, pursuant to § 93(1a) of the Austrian Income Tax Act, the withholding agent may apply a 25% rate if the debtor of the withholding tax is a corporation (Körperschaft, which term, inter alia, encompasses private foundations).
 Such withholding tax can be credited against the tax falling due.
 Under the conditions set forth in § 94(12) of the Austrian Income Tax Act withholding tax is not levied.

-Individuals and corporations subject to limited (corporate) income tax liability in Austria are taxable on investment income from the Notes if they have a permanent establishment (Betriebsstätte) in Austria and the Notes as well as the income resulting from the Notes are attributable to such permanent establishment (cf. § 98(1)(3) of the Austrian Income Tax Act, § 21(1)(1) of the Austrian Corporate Income Tax Act).
-Under the conditions set forth in § 94(13) of the Austrian Income Tax Act, an Austrian custodian agent or paying agent may abstain from levying withholding tax on investment income.
-Individuals subject to limited income tax liability in Austria are also taxable on interest in the sense of the Austrian EU Withholding Tax Act (EU-Quellensteuergesetz, see below) from the Notes if withholding tax is levied on such interest (this does not apply, inter alia, to individuals falling within the scope of the Austrian EU Withholding Tax Act; cf. § 98(1)(5)(b) of the Austrian Income Tax Act).
+Individuals and corporations subject to limited (corporate) income tax liability in Austria are taxable on income from the Notes if they have a permanent establishment (Betriebsstätte) in Austria and the Notes as well as the income resulting therefrom are attributable to such permanent establishment (cf. § 98(1)(3) of the Austrian Income Tax Act, § 21(1)(1) of the Austrian Corporate Income Tax Act).
+In addition, individuals subject to limited income tax liability in Austria are also taxable on interest in the sense of § 27(2)(2) of the Austrian Income Tax Act and accrued interest (including from zero coupon bonds) in the sense of § 27(6)(5) of the Austrian Income Tax Act from the Notes if the (accrued) interest has an Austrian nexus and if withholding tax is levied on such (accrued) interest.
+This does not apply to individuals being resident in a state with which automatic exchange of information in tax matters exists.
+Interest with an Austrian nexus is interest the debtor of which has its place of management and/or its legal seat in Austria or is an Austrian branch of a non-Austrian credit institution; accrued interest with an Austrian nexus is accrued interest from securities issued by an Austrian issuer (§ 98(1)(5)(b) of the Austrian Income Tax Act).
 Under applicable double taxation treaties, relief from Austrian income tax might be available.
 However, Austrian credit institutions must not provide for such relief at source; instead, the investor may file an application for repayment of tax with the competent Austrian tax office.